rozek/node-red-within-express/README.md

 ### First Experiments ###

-For the sake of a simpler invocation, the available start scripts should be made executable first:
+On UNIX-like systems, the available start scripts should be made executable in order to simplify their invocation:

 ```
 chmod +x startServer*
 ```

+Under Windows, the first line of these scripts (the "shebang" line) may have to be deleted instead.

 Now you are ready to start your server: within a terminal window, navigate to the folder containing this repository and either enter